Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Deep Joint Protection and Source-Channel Coding

-where $\boldsymbol{\mu}^*,\boldsymbol{\theta}^*, \boldsymbol{\phi}^*,\boldsymbol{\nu}^*$ are the optimal parameters, $p(\boldsymbol{x},\boldsymbol{\hat{x}})$ represents the joint probability distribution of the plain image $\boldsymbol{x}$ and the decrypted image $\boldsymbol{\hat{x}}$, and $p(\sigma^2)$ represents the probability distribution of the average noise power $\sigma^2$.
-Note that the probability distribution of the average noise power instead the fixed average noise power is adopted due to the considerations of the storage overhead and the difficulty to acquire the average noise power in the image owner/recipient.
-In addition, empirical average instead of statistic average is adopted in the training stage.
-During the training stage, the proposed DJESCC method learns: 1) an effective method to hide visual information of the plain image, 2) an easy to be extracted image domain for the subsequent DJSCC transmission, 3) an effective DJSCC transmission method, and 4) an effective method to reconstruct the plain image.
+where $\boldsymbol{\mu}^*,\boldsymbol{\theta}^*, \boldsymbol{\phi}^*,\boldsymbol{\nu}^*$ are the optimal parameters, $p(\boldsymbol{x},\boldsymbol{\hat{x}})$ represents the joint probability distribution of the plain image $\boldsymbol{x}$ and the deprotected image $\boldsymbol{\hat{x}}$, $\sigma^2$ is the average noise power, and $p(\sigma^2)$ represents the probability distribution of the channel noise.
+Note that the probability distribution of the channel noise instead of the fixed channel noise is adopted in this paper with consideration of the storage overhead and the difficulty to acquire the signal-to-noise ratio (SNR) in the image owner/recipient.
+In addition, an empirical average instead of a statistical average is adopted in the training stage.
+During the training stage, the proposed DJPSCC method learns: 1) an effective method to provide visual protection for the plain image, 2) an easy-to-be-extracted image domain for the subsequent DJSCC transmission, 3) an effective DJSCC transmission method, and 4) an effective method to reconstruct the plain image.

-After the DJESCC network has been trained, the encryption network $e_{\boldsymbol{\mu}}$ and the decryption network $e_{\boldsymbol{\mu}}$ are securely distributed to the image owner and the image recipient by some security protocol, e.g., Secure Sockets Layer (SSH) protocol, respectively.
-The deep joint source-channel encoder and the deep source-channel decoder are distributed to the DJSCC transmission service provider.
+After training the DJPSCC network, to provide security guarantees against the eavesdropper, the protection module $e_{\boldsymbol{\mu}}$ and the deprotection module $d_{\boldsymbol{\nu}}$ are distributed securely to the owner of the image and the recipient of the image using the security protocol, e.g., the Secure Sockets Layer (SSL) protocol, respectively.
+The deep joint source-channel encoder and decoder are distributed to the DJSCC transmission service provider.
+However, the protected/decoded image is correlated with the plain image because of the inherent transform operation existing in the protection stage, causing a potential weakness when attacked by applying a generative adversarial network with abundant data (e.g., protected images and irrelevantly plain images) and sufficient computational resource.
+To enhance the security of the proposed method, multiple DJPSCC networks could be trained with different initialized parameters, and the network itself could be the key to secure transmission.